TokisanGames/Terrain3D/doc/docs/user_interface.md

 ### Setting Up Assets

 #### Adding Assets
-You can add content by dragging a texture onto the `Add Texture` icon, a mesh (as a packed scene: tscn, scn, fbx, glb) onto the `Add Mesh` icon, or clicking either Add button and setting them up.
+You can add resources by dragging a texture onto the `Add Texture` icon, a mesh (a packed scene: tscn, scn, fbx, glb) onto the `Add Mesh` icon, or by clicking either `Add` button and setting them up.

 Each asset resource type has their own settings described in the API docs for [Terrain3DTextureAsset](../api/class_terrain3dtextureasset.rst) and [Terrain3DMeshAsset](../api/class_terrain3dmeshasset.rst).

+You can read more about mesh setup on the [Foliage Instancer page](instancer.md#how-to-use-the-instancer).

 #### Operations